PhotonicsTUL/PLaSK/doc/xpl/geometry/2d/containers.rst

    Corresponding Python class: :py:class:`plask.geometry.Container2D`.

-   Simple container in which all the items must have explicitly specified position.
+   Container in which all the items must have explicitly specified position.
 As the objects in this container may overlap, their order matters: latter items overwrite the former ones.

    :attr name: Object name for further reference.
 In the :xml:tag:`script` section, the object is available by ``GEO`` table, which is indexed by names of geometry objects.
    :attr role: Object role.
 Important for some solvers.